Tmmcmasters/Java-Data-Structures-and-Algorithms/README.md

 # Java Algorithms & Data Structures

-I have done personal self study in persuit of learning more about complex topics.
+I have done personal self study in pursuit of learning more about complex topics.
 In this repo, I have followed along a book (below) that explains complex topics with Algorithms and Data Structures.
 This is personal self study as well as a general representation of my knowledge.
 You will also find examples of OOP.

 ## Acknowledgements